IcaliaLabs/dojo/ruby-training/week_one/README.md

 ## Week Overview
 This directory contains a full week's worth of lessons, practice exercises and relevant resources that cover **Week One**'s training syllabus.
 Each numbered subdirectory contains resources (files, documents and relevant links) for the respective training day (starting at 01).

+## Objective

+The main objective for the first week of training is for the trainee to become proficient in their use of the Ruby programming language for basic program development.

+By the end of the week, the trainee should be able to complete simple and slightly more complex command line applications in native Ruby.

 ## Table of contents
 * [00 - Setting Up](#markdown-header-setting-up)
 * [01 - Introduction to the Ruby Language](01)